-On January 16, 2012, the Company's subsidiaries Ternium Investments and Ternium Argentina (together with its wholly-owned subsidiary Prosid Investments S.A., or "Prosid", and the Company's affiliate, Confab Industrial S.A., a subsidiary of Tenaris, or TenarisConfab), joined the existing control group of Usiminas, a leading steel company in the Brazilian flat steel market, through the acquisition of 84.7, 30.0, and 25.0 million ordinary shares, respectively, and formed the so-called Ternium/Tenaris (T/T) Group.
+On January 16, 2012, the Company's subsidiaries, Ternium Investments and Ternium Argentina (together with its wholly-owned subsidiary Prosid Investments S.A., or "Prosid", and the Company's affiliate, Confab Industrial S.A., a subsidiary of Tenaris, or TenarisConfab), joined the existing control group of Usiminas, a leading steel company in the Brazilian flat steel market, through the acquisition of 84.7, 30.0, and 25.0 million ordinary shares, respectively, and formed the so-called Ternium/Tenaris (T/T) Group.

 On October 30, 2014, Ternium Investments acquired 51.4 million additional ordinary shares of Usiminas.
 On April 20, 2016, Ternium Investments subscribed to 7.0 million preferred shares of Usiminas and Ternium Argentina, together with Prosid, subscribed to an aggregate 1.5 million preferred shares of Usiminas.
 On July 19, 2016, Usiminas' extraordinary general shareholders' meeting homologated a capital increase, and Ternium Investments acquired 62.6 million additional ordinary shares, and Ternium Argentina and Prosid acquired an aggregate 13.8 million additional ordinary shares.
 As a result of these transactions, Ternium, through its subsidiaries Ternium Investments, Ternium Argentina and Prosid, currently owns 242.6 million ordinary shares of Usiminas (representing 34.4% of Usiminas' ordinary shares) and 8.5 million of Usiminas' preferred shares (representing 1.6% of Usiminas' preferred shares), representing, in the aggregate, 20.4% of Usiminas' share capital.
-Ternium Investments, Ternium Argentina, Prosid and

-TenarisConfab are parties to an Usiminas shareholders' agreement, effective as of April 10, 2018, with NSC, Mitsubishi Corporation do Brasil S.A. and Metal One Corporation (comprising the so-called "NSC Group") and Previdência Usiminas, governing their rights and obligations as shareholders of Usiminas.
-For further information on our investment in Usiminas, see "-C. Organizational Structure-Other Investments-Usiminas."
+Ternium Investments, Ternium Argentina, Prosid and TenarisConfab are parties to an Usiminas shareholders' agreement, effective as of April 10, 2018, with the NSC Group and Previdência Usiminas, governing their rights and obligations as shareholders of Usiminas.